amhiggin/DistributedFileSystem/README.md

   * 'file_id': file_id
   * 'file_contents': file_contents

+<b>The fileserver doesn't hold any versioning information about the files it has : it is the directory server which handles this.</b>

 ## Locking Service
 A locking service provides concurrency control for multiple clients requiring access the same files.
 It allows clients exclusive access to files under particular circumstances.
 A client must request and successfully acquire a single lock for a file in order to perform a restricted-access operation (such as a write).